Texas-C/Chromatic-cute/Readme.md

 A game about arranging colors.
-Qt version of `Chromatic` (original by https://github.com/halfsail/Chromatic)
+Qt rewrite version of `Chromatic` (original by https://github.com/halfsail/Chromatic)

+[Status]: `unfinish`